SalvishGoomanee/Deep-neural-networks-based-approaches/README.md

 **Books for getting acquainted with techniques and algorithms in ML/DL**

-- Python machine learning (second edition).
-[Notes]()
+- Python machine learning (second edition), by Sebastian Raschka and Vahid Mirjalili.

-- Deep learning with Python.
+- Deep learning with Python, by François Chollet.

-- Deep learning with PyTorch.
+- Deep learning with PyTorch, by Eli Stevens and Luca Antiga.

-- Deep learning.
+- Deep learning, by I. Goodfellow, Yoshua Bengio and Aaron Courville.

+- Reinforcement Learning An introduction (Second Edition), by Richard S. Sutton and Andrew G. Barto.

 ------------------------------------